 - Pixel 3 / 3 XL

 - Pixel 5

-Android 12 Release date
+Android 12 Release date and availability

 While the timing of Android version releases has changed over the years, the past few have been pretty consistent.
 Here are the dates for the last four releases:

 - Android 11 — September 8, 2020